NixOS/nix/doc/manual/source/package-management/garbage-collector-roots.md

 That is, after this command, the garbage collector will not remove `/nix/store/d718ef...-foo` or any of its dependencies.

-Subdirectories of `prefix/nix/var/nix/gcroots` are also searched for symlinks.
-Symlinks to non-store paths are followed and searched for roots, but symlinks to non-store paths *inside* the paths reached in that way are not followed to prevent infinite recursion.
+Subdirectories of `prefix/nix/var/nix/gcroots` are searched recursively.
+Symlinks to store paths count as roots.
+Symlinks to non-store paths are ignored, unless the non-store path is itself a symlink to a store path.